My Council

 This first stage of community engagement in June during a visit to Scamander by the consultant team was a success.
 Over 30 people attended the community information session, and several meetings were held with community members and stakeholders.

-You can view the presentation by Elle Witte from SGS and Nick Lewis from Moffatt & Nichol at the community information workshop on 24 June here.
+You can view the presentation by Ellen Witte from SGS and Nick Lewis from Moffatt & Nichol at the community information workshop on 24 June here.
 It includes links on some content to sources of more detailed information you can explore.

 Annotated presentation slides from Scamander Consultation 24 June 2025 (6Mb)